polygoncoin/OpenSwoole-Microservices/Env.enable.example.md

 # Requests control

-Control major request access and set resepctive keywords to make routes unique for your services.
+Control major request access and set respective keywords to make routes unique for your services.

 ## 🤝 Controlling requests at top level